Fact-checked by the Smart Insurance 101 editorial team

 Key Takeaway: A lapse of even 31–90 days raises auto premiums by 20–25% across most major insurers, and the surcharge can persist for up to 3 years.
 Lapse history is recorded in your LexisNexis CLUE report, making it visible to every insurer you approach for a new quote.

 Driving during a car insurance coverage lapse exposes you to unlimited personal liability.
-If you cause an accident with no active policy, every dollar of property damage, medical costs, and legal fees becomes your personal obligation.
+Cause an accident with no active policy, and every dollar of property damage, medical costs, and legal fees becomes your personal obligation.

 The average cost of a motor vehicle crash resulting in injury is $61,600 according to National Safety Council injury cost data.
 A fatality-involved crash averages $1.75 million in total economic costs.
 Without an insurer to absorb these costs, plaintiffs can pursue your wages, bank accounts, and property through civil court judgments.